SAP-archive/workzone-workflow-journey-app-template/Overview.md

 ## Top Level Wizard View

-The top-level wizard is defined in Main.view.xml, and, as mentioned earlier, uses sap.m.Wizard to define basic wizard behavior.
+The top-level wizard is defined in `Main.view.xml`, and, as mentioned earlier, uses sap.m.Wizard to define basic wizard behavior.
 The following bindings affect this: